ItsHectorMontes/WikipediaChallenge/README.md

 ## Docker
-- First of all , lest publish our app, running this command , it's necesary stay in this folder ./Wikipedia Challenge.Console.
+- First of all , lest publish our app, running this command , it's necesary stay in this folder ./Wikipedia Challenge.ConsoleUI.

 ```
 dotnet publish -c Release